Arnav-Menon/cloudbag/README.md

 ## GLOBAL NOTES:
 As you're going through with the setup, keep the following in mind:
-- whereever you see an IP double check it matches your setup/
+- wherever you see an IP double check it matches your setup/
 - Update `databag/local.conf` with an admin password